Hive Integration - Best Practices¶

 Goals and Audience¶

 Apache Hive is a library that converts SQL (to be precise, Hive SQL) into processing jobs that can be executed by various Hadoop-provided backends.
-This includes Apache YARN for batch processing, and Apache Tez for more ad-hoc type of queries.
-The process of doing contains the following steps:
+This includes Apache YARN for batch processing, and Apache Tez for more ad-hoc queries.
+Processing consists of the following steps:

 - HiveQL is submitted to Hive by the user (using, for example, the Hive CLI)